leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     > **Note**: Do not use a subnet that overlaps with 192.168.128.0/20.
 This restriction applies to both the client subnet and backup subnet.

-    If you plan to back up databases to Object Storage, see the network prerequisites in [Managing Exadata Database Backups.](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/ecs-managing-db-backup-and-recovery.html#GUID-0CA094F9-7160-43FA-AB23-D51986CBBE85)

     **Network Security Groups**: Optionally, you can specify one or more network security groups (NSGs); for both the client and backup networks.
 NSGs function as virtual firewalls, allowing you to apply a set of ingress and egress security rules to your Exadata Database Service VM cluster.